franz-deleon/OAuth2Provider/README.md

         //                             DO NOT USE AS IS!!
         // *********************************************************************************

-        // Assigned server key name for each server you want to initialize 'my_custom_server_key' => array(
+        // Assigned server key name for each server you want to initialize.
+        //     - Configurations can be found in OAuth2Provider\Options\ServerConfigurations
+        //     - The servers are initialized by OAuth2Provider\Service\AbstractFactory\ServerAbstractFactory
+        //
+        // Rename to 'default' if you want to set as the default server configuration
+        // then you will be able to access it as:
+        // <code>
+        // $sm->get('oauth2provider.server.main');
+        // </code>
+        //
+        // Otherwise, you can access the server by:
+        // <code>
+        // $sm->get('oauth2provider.server.my_custom_server_key');
+        // </code>
+        //
+        'my_custom_server_key' => array(

              // a.
 Storages - A key where to define the OAuth2 storages to be implemented.
-             //    The 'storages' key is managed by Service\Factory\ServerFeature\StorageFactory
+             //    - The 'storages' key is initialized by Service\Factory\ServerFeature\StorageFactory
-             //    and initialized storages are stored in container Container\StorageContainer.
+             //    - Initialized storages are stored in container Container\StorageContainer
              //
              //    List of supported storages (please refer to OAuth2\Storage):
              //